This article is about

 Majority of vitamins are absorbed from foods.

-For instance, vitamin A deficiency remains a leading cause of preventable blindness in children globally, while insufficient vitamin D levels are linked to increased susceptibility to infections and bone disorders (ref).
+Populations at risk include the elderly, pregnant women, and those following restrictive diets.
+For instance, vitamin A deficiency remains a leading cause of preventable blindness in children globally, while insufficient vitamin D levels are linked to increased susceptibility to infections and bone disorders.

 Moreover, excessive intake of fat-soluble vitamins canresult in toxicity, raising concerns about dietary supplements and the importance of adhering to recommended dietary allowances (RDAs).